salahamassi/AppRouter-UIKit/README.md

  router = AppRouter(window: window, rootViewController: navigationController)
 ```

-3- make the View Controller confirm the Routable protocol to have a Router instance for all viewcontrollers subclasses in the app
+3- make the View Controller confirm the Routable protocol to have a Router instance for all uiviewController subclasses in the app
 ```swift
 extension UIViewController: Routable {